MHRA/products/medicines/doc-index-updater/README.md

 Rename this to `.env`, fill the values and run `source .env`.
 Never commit `.env`.

+Alternatively use `make get-env` if you have access to our azure key vault - see below `Environment variables via Azure key vault`

 ## To build a docker image:

 ```bash